briochemc/Lets_play_with_CESM/README.md

     - `/DFS-L/SCRATCH/moore/USERID/popoutx3`  and `/DFS-L/SCRATCH/moore/USERID/popoutx1` should be used to store the output plotting files (generated in the `plotdirs/`), with one subdirectory for each simulation.
 That is, for a given year of simulation, `gdev.xyz.001.yr30`.
 2. On your local machine create a directory, `/pophome/gdev.jkm.001/`, that contains all the files in my sample directory (?).
-You'll need to copy to the scripts directory on greenplanet when setting up a new simulation (?).
+You'll need to copy to the scripts directory on Greenplanet when setting up a new simulation (?).
 In this local copy of the scripts directory, will be the following files
     - `arun_idl_gdev_001` text file for running annual model output plotting routines.
     - `s_extract_gdev_001` text file for extracting the global fluxes/tracer concentrations from multiple annual output files (to look at trends).
     - `s_plot_gdev_001` text file for plotting the time series data using input files generated by `s_extract_gdev_001`.
-3. To start IDL, type `idl` in the command-line console after connecting via `ssh` to greenplanet:
+3. To start IDL, type `idl` in the command-line console after connecting via `ssh` to Greenplanet:

     ```
     $ idl